Disclosure: This page contains affiliate links. We may earn a commission if you make a purchase, at no extra cost to you.

 We stayed in Grenada for 6 months housesitting at Bathway Beach which is walking distance from Levera Beach.
 Going on a tour to see them ended up being one of the highlights of our stay.

-If you are in Grenada from April – July and interested in wildlife you should definitely consider seeing them.
+If you are in Grenada from April – July and are interested in wildlife you should definitely consider seeing them.
 The sheer size of them is mind-blowing and it is an experience you will never forget.

 So let’s find out all you need to know about seeing some amazing turtles in Grenada! 🐢